Mario7F/RHEL9/StudyNotes/Key_Notes.md

 #### 22.9 Consulting Red Hat Websites for Tips

 - Log into Redhat.com > Find Documentation

+### Lesson 23: Automating with Bash Scripts

+#### 23.1 Understanding Bash Scripts

+##### Understanding Shell Scripts

+- A shell script is an executable file, used to run tasks
+- Shell scripts are used to automate common tasks
+- A shell script can be as simple as a number of commands that is sequentially executed
+- Scripts normally work with variables to make them react differently in a different environments
+- Conditional statements such as `for`, `if`, `case` and `while` can be used to execute tasks only in specific conditions

+##### Bash Scripts Compared

+- Shell scripts are common as they are easy to learn and implement
+- Also, a shell will always be available to interpret code from shell scripts
+- If the script uses internal commands only, it's fast as nothing needs to be loaded
+- There is no need to compile anything
+- For more complex work, advanced scripting language like python, or automation solutions like ansible are commonly used

+#### 23.2 Exploring Essential Script Components
+- To run scripts independently, store them as executable files
+- It is good practice, but not mandatory to use the .sh extension
+- Each script should start with `#!/bin/bash`, the so called shebang
+  - This identifies the shell that should be used to run the script code
+- Use `#` for comments
+- Use white lines for readability

+##### Using Aurguments and Variables

+- Variables are used to work with dynamic or site specific values
+- Variables can be provided in many ways
+  - By defining `key=value` inside the script
+  - By providing an argument while running the script; the value of the argument is stored in the positional parameter $1
+  - To define a variable, no $ is needed, to refer to it put a $ in front
+    - `color=red`
+    - `echo color`
+    - `echo $color`
+#### 23.3 Executing Conditional Code with `if` and `test`

+##### Understanding test

+- The `test` command can be used to test many things
+  - Properties of files
+  - Contents of strings
+  - Values of integers
+  - and much more
+- `test` is commonly used in `if`...`then`..`else` statements
+- The common use is `test condition`

+##### Using if..then..else

+-`if` statements are used to run commands only if a specific condition is true
+- To identify the commands to be run, `then` is used
+- `else` can optionally be used to run other commands if the condition is not true
+- `fi` must be used to close an `if` statement

+#### 23.4 Using `for` and `while`

 ### Lesson 27: Apply Network Security